ankane/shorts/Just-Table-It.md

 > Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered. **We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.**

-You can mistakenly optimize by trying to choose the “right” technology.
+When it comes to data, you can mistakenly optimize by trying to choose the “right” technology.
 Often, the best choice is right in front of you: your database.
 Relational database scale pretty well, despite what you’ve been led to believe in recent years.
 Don’t introduce a new data store into your stack if you don’t need to, and don’t store interesting data in logs unless you can easily query them.
 Generally:

 **If you need to query data, throw it in a table.**